Soho Hospital in Belleville NJ, a brief history

 The site will not be used for a drug rehabilitation center or a jail, he said, especially because of its location across from School 10.

 What will become of the site, Amato said, is "restricted only by our own imagination."
-He said, there are "many, many options," and the development will be handled in a "delicate way with no adverse impact on the community."
+There are "many, many options," and the development will be handled in a "delicate way with no adverse impact on the community."

 Amato said, the community cries out for senior citizen needs.
 Their housing and health care must be addressed, and the seniors must not be forgotten, he said.